Credit:

 Simply put, travel pillows are one of the cheapest luxuries to have on a flight, or basically in any travel situation where you’re trying to sleep or sit upright.
 They provide much-needed support to your head, neck, and chin, lowering the chances that you’ll fall asleep in an awkward position, and wake up with an annoying crick or muscle ache.
 There are plenty of things to consider before deciding on one though, namely your sleeping patterns on flights (i.e., which direction your head tends to droop when you fall asleep) if you prefer more plush or firm support, and how compact you’d like it to be.

 While no two travel pillows are the same, there are a few general rules of thumb in terms of what sets certain pillows apart from others that you’ll want to keep in mind.
 First and foremost, high-quality pillows should offer plenty of support and be able to keep your head nice and stable, even on those bumpier flights.
 Next, you’ll want your pillow to be easy to carry, whether it folds up or features a clip that attaches to the outside of your suitcase so that it doesn’t take up too much space in your bag.
 You’ll also want the outside of the pillow to feel soft against your skin but not too insulated or fleecy, so you won’t overheat.
-Finally, as we all know how germ-ridden planes can be, your pillow should either be easy to wash or have a removable cover that’s machine-washable.
+Finally, as we all know how germ-ridden planes can be, your pillow should either be easy to wash or have a removable cover, ideally a machine washable one.

 Isabelle Kagan